Get 5% of discount using the code

 1. CXI (Currency Exchange International)

-Currency Exchange International (CXI) offers both online and physical currency exchange services, making it a top choice for NYC currency exchange.
+Currency Exchange International (CXI) offers both online and in-person currency exchange NYC services, with multiple branches across the city.

-They handle over 80 foreign currencies, with major ones available on the spot, so there’s no waiting around.
-Plus, with their Best Rate Guarantee, you won’t have to worry about overpaying — CXI will match or beat the exchange rate of any local bank for the same currency and amount.
+They handle over 80 foreign currencies, with major ones available on the spot.
+With their Best Rate Guarantee, CXI will match or beat the exchange rate of any local bank for the same currency and amount.

-You can walk into a branch for an instant exchange, reserve currency online and pick it up later, or even have it delivered to your home through their OnlineFX service.
+You can walk into a branch for an instant exchange, reserve currency online and pick it up later, or have it delivered to your home through OnlineFX.

 You’ll find CXI branches at these locations in NYC: